 The Department of Foreign Affairs continues to advise against non-essential travel overseas, other than to countries on the ‘Green List’ where the advice is to take normal precautions.
 We continue to advise against non-essential travel between Ireland and Poland.

 The purpose of the Department’s Travel Advice is to provide information to the general public so that individuals can make informed decisions for themselves.
 Any citizens who are considering travel abroad are advised to monitor our travel advice closely and we recommend that citizens download our TravelWise App and follow us on Twitter.

 EU citizens, including citizens of Ireland, can currently enter Poland without restriction.
 EU citizens entering Poland are no longer required by law to undertake a mandatory 14-day home quarantine.

 International air travel between Poland and Ireland is no longer suspended.
 Please check with your airline for schedules.
-We strongly advise you to monitor the situation closely with regard to air travel to and from Poland, following the reintroduction of restrictions to a number of countries on 2nd September.
-Details at: https://www.gov.pl/web/koronawirus/aktualne-zasady-i-ograniczenia
+We strongly advise you to monitor the situation closely with regard to air travel to and from Poland.
+The latest information is available at: https://www.gov.pl/web/koronawirus/aktualne-zasady-i-ograniczenia

 Irish citizens in Poland should register with the Embassy at https://citizensregistration.dfa.ie.